ecfeed/ecfeed.cpp/README.md

 }
 ```

 Note, that the C++ runner requires additional libraries: 'libcurl' and 'openssl'.
 They can be installed on the system or downloaded from a remote package manager, for example [Conan Center](https://conan.io/center/).
-A sample 'conanfile.txt' can look as follows:
+A sample 'conanfile.txt' might look as follows:

 ```
 [requires]
     libcurl/7.72.0
     openssl/1.1.1c
-    ecfeed/1.0
+    ecfeed/1.0.0
 [generators]
     cmake
 [options]